-In the IB World School 000703 academic integrity is seen as the central core of the IB Diploma Programme.
+In the IB World School 000703 academic integrity is seen as the central core of the IB MYP and DP.
 It is regarded as a set of values and attributes leading to the development of personal integrity, and promoting good practice in teaching, learning and assessment.
-In view of the fact that academic integrity tends to be affected by such external factors as peer pressure, family and cultural background, it is essential that learners understand the basic meaning of relevant concepts, especially those of authenticity and intellectual property.
-However, one should not overlook the fact that there is more to academic integrity than original authorship and ownership of creative material: namely, it also relates to proper conduct in written examinations.
-Therefore, academic integrity is defined as "a guiding principle in education and a choice to act in a responsible way whereby others can have trust in us as individuals.
+In view of the fact that academic integrity tends to be affected by such external factors as peer pressure, family and cultural background, it is essential that learners understand the basic meaning of the five fundamentals: honesty, trust, fairness, respect and responsibility, especially in relation to authenticity and intellectual property.
+Therefore, it is vitally important that those fundamentals are taught in each subject in the IB MYP and DP.
+So the students learn to use them as "a guiding principle in education and a choice to act in a responsible way whereby others can have trust in us as individuals.
 It is the foundation for ethical decision-making and behaviour in the production of legitimate, authentic and honest scholarly work."2